amundsen-io/amundsen/docs/deployment_guide/source_control.md

 As described in the architecture, Amundsen is split into 5 services.
 Each service has its own git repo.
 The "main" `amundsen` repo is thus very light all it has is some documentation, docker deployment files, and [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) links to each service.

 Thus, the suggested setup is to fork the main `amundsen`, but to *not* fork the individual service repositories.
-Note that your fork must be private, since you will have configuration
+Note that your fork must be private, since you will have configuration files inside.

 So the first step is to create a private fork of the public repo.
 The steps differ based on the repo host you use.